-Membership is by invitation only to students who are in the top 20% of their class, and who earn a grade point average of at least 3.50 during their first semester at the university, while completing at least twelve semester hours of coursework.
+Membership is by invitation only to students who earn a grade point average of at least 3.50 during their first semester or first year at the university, while completing at least twelve semester hours of coursework.
 Eligible students are notified by the School of Undergraduate Studies each fall and spring.
+More information can be found on the Honors Societies website (http://ugs.utexas.edu/awards/societies).